 Maybe you love it.
 Maybe you don’t.
 But at least you’ll know you tried.

-My guides and itineraries show how you can travel on a budget, and where to go to have a unique experience that you’ll never forget!
+My guides and itineraries show how you can travel on a low to mid-budget and where to go to have a unique experience that you’ll never forget!

 Bucket list adventures